nesfit/IW5/Lectures/Lecture_08/PITCHME.md

   * Creating a new window is a job for the *ViewModel*
     * It is not part of ViewModel responsibilities to know, what View should be created
     * See [Demonstration project](https://github.com/orlicekm/CsharpCourse/tree/master/Lectures/Lecture_08/Assets/sln/OpeningWindow)
-  * Recommends to use MVVM framework
+  * Recommends using MVVM framework
-    * Solves problems with wraping all this up
+    * Solves problems with wrapping all this up

 ---
 ### Styles
 * **Style** is a *set of properties* applied to the *content*
   * Defines *changes in rendering*
   * Concept is the same as with *CSS*
-  * E.g. change *button's text's font*
+  * E.g., change *button's text's font*
 * Used for **visual state standardization** to set the same set of properties for particular items
 * WPF styles contain specific properties for UI creation
-  * E.g. *begin a set of visual effects* as a *reaction to a user action*
+  * E.g., *begin a set of visual effects* as a *reaction to a user action*

 +++
 ### Templates